What kind of counseling is available?

 CARE counselors conduct support groups based upon community requests including school-based support groups at middle school and high school.

-All counseling services are provided by a Licensed Clinical Social Worker or post-graduate interns.
+All counseling services are provided by a Licensed Marriage and Family Therapist or post-graduate interns.
 Since 1985, CARE therapists have served thousands of clients.

 Counseling services provided on school campuses are FREE of Charge.
 Sessions conducted at CARE are based on a sliding scale fee.